b-dont/btp.dev/content/privacy.md

 ### hCaptcha

 This site is protected by hCaptcha and its [Privacy Policy](https://www.hcaptcha.com/privacy) and [Terms of Service](https://www.hcaptcha.com/terms) apply.

+100% of my hCaptcha earnings from this site are donated to the [Wikimedia Foundation](https://wikimediafoundation.org)